 1. Utilize the Title and Headline Tags

-While you might be forgiven for thinking visuals are the most important aspect of your portfolio, when it comes to SEO it’s the written word that takes center stage, and this is where keyword hierarchy comes into play.
+You might be forgiven for thinking visuals are the most important aspect of your portfolio.
+But when it comes to SEO, it’s the written word that takes center stage.
+This is where keyword hierarchy comes into play.

 Start by placing the most relevant details, like the project’s name, within the headline tag before moving on to add descriptions in the metadata of your images.